hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

     - **EnglishProductSubcategoryName** to **Subcategory**
     - **EnglishProductCategoryName** to **Category**

-1. In the status bar, verify that the query has six columns and 397 rows.
+**In the status bar, verify that the query has 6 columns and 397 rows.**

-## **Configure the Reseller query**
+## Configure the Reseller query

 In this task, you'll configure the **Reseller** query.